aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

 The `Needs Work` label can be added if a PR is not yet ready for review and requires more work before it can be approved.

 Other Labels can also be added by reviewers at their discretion.

-### LORIS Code Review Etiquette

-#### When to resolve a review or comment thread
-If you have implemented a requested change from a review-comment thread, it is good practice to let the developer who requested the change resolve the thread, so that they get the chance to check your change met their expectations.
-However, if a comment thread is simple or straightforward (e.g. a typo), feel free to resolve it.

-If there is context discussed in a review-comment thread that people may want to consult later, don't resolve the comment thread.
-You can simply put an emoji and add a comment saying "Thanks" or "Change made" to signal that the review has been addressed.

 ## 5. Rebasing
 Rebasing is used when there are conflicts between your branch and the branch your PR is based off of (an alternative to merging).